Welcome to Contemporary Practices in Early Intervention for Children Birth to Five!

 The CPEI curriculum is available via 4 options:

-Graduate Certificate Program: Contemporary Practices in Early Childhood Intervention is offered through Georgetown University, School of Continuing Studies, Center for Continuing and Professional Development.
+Graduate Certificate Program: GU Certificate in Early Intervention (GU CEI) is offered through Georgetown University, School of Continuing Studies, Center for Continuing and Professional Development.
 Read More....

 Continuing Education Credit: